 NHSGGC are committed to adding to our electric/hydrogen fleet, adding additional electric vehicle charging points and minimising the impacts from our fleet operations.

-Glasgow’s Low Emission Zone will be enforced from 1 June 2023.
-All vehicles will need to meet emission standards when entering city center zone.
+Glasgow’s Low Emission Zone was enforced from 1 June 2023.
+Now all vehicles must meet emission standards when entering city centre zone.

-• Three transport hubs established to reduce courier mileage by incorporating external deliveries into existing fleet runs.
+- Established three transport hubs to reduce courier mileage by incorporating external deliveries into our existing fleet runs.

-• Over 200 drivers trained on Fuel Good Driving – maximising fuel consumption and reducing engine idling.
+- Trained over 200 drivers on Fuel Good Driving – reducing fuel consumption and engine idling.

-• Over 200 EV charging points across the board and ongoing projects to develop and install more.
+- Installed over 200 EV charging points across the board and developing projects to install more.

-From 22nd April 2024, NHSGGC is implementing a fee for the use of its Electric Vehicle (EV) charging points of 45p/KWh.
+From 22nd April 2024, NHSGGC implemented a fee for the use of its Electric Vehicle (EV) charging points of 45p/KWh.

 NHSGGC have until this point incurred the cost of providing the use of EV charging equipment on its sites, however the cost of providing and maintaining such a service means that the implementation of a usage charge is a necessity to the board.
 The charges implemented by NHSGGC complies with its EV Charging Policy and are in line with other public sector bodies across Scotland.